powersdev/resume/README.md

-# Resume Generation
+# Version-Controlled Resume

-Just some simple scripts for generating and managing a version-controlled resume.
+Just some simple scripts for generating a pdf resume from a latex file.

 ## Quickstart